What is Cyanoacrylate Glue?

 Cyanoacrylate is an industrial name for what is commonly called "Crazy Glue" or "Super Glue."
 The quick-bonding super glue can be used on a range of materials, including metal, plastic and even human skin.
 CA adhesives are commonly used in product assembly applications, common fixes as well as in the medical field.
 Shop all of our CA adhesives here, or keep reading to learn more.

 Other Common Questions About Cyanoacrylate

 What are toughened CA adhesives?

 We recommend you store unopened bottles in the refrigerator.
-After the CA adhesive has been opened store it at room temperature, because moisture contamination will condense and prematurely cure your CA in a fridge.
+After the CA adhesive has been opened store it at room temperature, around 50-70 degrees Fahrenheit.
+Refrigerating after opening will cause the moisture contents to condense and prematurely cure.

 What is blooming?

 When un-reacted cyanoacrylate particles evaporate, they react with moisture in the environment.
 When they fall back down they leave a whiteish residue behind.
 Though this residue does not significantly impact the bond, in some cases it can be displeasing to look at.
 In applications where blooming is detrimental to the finish, a low bloom cyanoacrylate is an option.

 How to remove super glue from bonded fingers?

 Inserting a toothpick, pen or pencil point into the bondline and rolling the item should be enough to inflict peel force and get your fingers free.
 If this doesn't work, acetone is one of the best at home solvents for cyanoacrylate.

 What is a CA accelerator for?